COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 1. Short version

-- The calling rules of a COM object are determined by the apartment it belongs to
+• A COM object’s calling rules are decided by the apartment it belongs to.

 2. Call patterns in the apartment model

-There are three broad patterns in COM object calls.
+There are three patterns to keep in mind when calling a COM object.

 2.1.
 Pattern 1: calling within the same STA thread